-Such a good way to use up the leftovers.
-So, so cheap.
+Such a good way to use up the leftovers and so, so cheap.
 Get on it MOB and impress the family.

 Cooking Time (Includes Preparation Time): 1 Hour